 - 1. Continuous or excessive support of any one beneficiary, entity, or community - 2.
 Establishment of a foundation, permanent trust, or long-term interest-bearing account.
 Grant funds can be used to establish a microcredit fund if the sponsors comply with the requirements detailed in section X. - 3.
 Purchase of land or buildings - 4.
 Fundraising activities - Expenses related to Rotary events such as district conferences, conventions, institutes, anniversary celebrations, or entertainment activities - 6.
-Public relations initiatives, unless they are essential to project implementation - 7.
+Public relations initiatives not directly related to a humanitarian or educational activity - 7.
 Project signage in excess of \$500 - 8.
-Operating, administrative, or indirect program expenses of another organization with the exception of expenses allowed within the project management allocation for global grants. - 9.
+Operating, administrative, or indirect program expenses of another organization - 9.
 Unrestricted cash donations to a beneficiary or cooperating organization - 10.
 Activities for which the expense has already been incurred - 11.
 Transportation of vaccines by hand over national borders - 12.
 Travel to National Immunization Days (NIDs) - 13.
 Immunizations that consist solely of the polio vaccine - 14.
 Study at a Rotary Peace Center partner university in the same or similar academic program as those pursued by Rotary Peace Fellows